Building a Bulb in PlayPosit 3.0

 - Allow learners to retake the bulb upon completion - Learners can retry an entire bulb when they are done watching the video, but doing so will set their score back to zero until they finish watching the entire bulb again.

 - Allow learners to view their printable report - Learners can download a printable worksheet of their answers once the bulb has been completed.
 Instructors may enable this option as a way for students to have a certificate of completion.
 Students may use this report to review and study at a later date. *NOTE: This option is for institutional clients only.

 - Allow learners to increase playback speed - This option will automatically be enabled for all bulbs.
-Instructors can now have the option of disabling playback speed so their students are unable to speed up videos. *NOTE: This option is for institutional clients only.
+Instructors can now have the option of disabling playback speed so their students are unable to speed up videos. *NOTE: This option is for institutional and pro clients only.

 Click Privacy to expand that section and select the desired privacy setting for your bulb.
 These settings will override your profile defaults, which you can read more about in this help article.